rohitchillar/SF_Week3/README.md

 If any of them choose to sign and broadcast the transaction then their balances will be settled up.

 So far so good.
-Let’s see what happens when Alice tries to game the system and send an old transaction (5 SOL Alice and 5 SOL Bob).
-When Bob signs he immediately gets his 5 SOL and Alice has to wait for a certain period of time.
+Let’s see what happens when Alice tries to game the system and broadcast an old transaction already signed by Bob (5 SOL Alice and 5 SOL Bob).
+Bob immediately gets his 5 SOL and Alice has to wait for a certain period of time.
 If during this period, Bob realizes that he should have gotten 7 SOL and he has been cheated then he can use the private key #1 of Alice to withdraw the complete amount from the wallet.

 **Hence when Alice and Bob exchanged their old private keys they made sure that no one can game the system or they risk losing all of their money.**